CZ-NIC/knot-resolver/daemon/README.rst

 Verbose output
 --------------

-If the debug logging is compiled in, i.e. not turned off by ``-DNLOGDEBUG``, you can turn on verbose tracing of server operation with the ``-v`` option.
+If the verbose logging is compiled in, i.e. not turned off by ``-DNOVERBOSELOG``, you can turn on verbose tracing of server operation with the ``-v`` option.
 You can also toggle it on runtime with ``verbose(true|false)`` command.

 .. code-block:: bash